Hyperparameter Optimization for AST Differencing: Experimental Results

-Table \ref{tab:optimizationdefault} presents the results of this research question.
-It displays three columns that group the results based on each optimization method: GridSearch, TPE and RandomSearch.
-Each of those columns presents the percentage of cases from the testing set where hyperoptimized GumTree finds: \begin{inparaenum}[\it a)] \item a shorter edit-script than default GumTree, meaning that the hyperoptimization improves the performance of GumTree (column I), \item the same length edit-script (column E) \item a larger edit-script, meaning that the hyperoptimization harms the differencing algorithm (column W). \end{inparaenum}

-To diff ASTs from JDT, the optimization of GumTree improves the performance of default GumTree for 28.89\% of cases.
-The detriment of applying global optimization is much lower: in only 3.39\% of the cases, hyperoptimized GumTree produces larger edit-scripts.
-For the rest of the cases (7.71\%) hyperoptimization has no impact on the length of edit-script produced by GumTree.

-We use a Wilcoxon signed rank test to statistically assess the differences of edit scripts lengths produced using the hyperoptimized configuration versus the default configuration.
-We use this test as we have no assumption about the distribution of the edit script lengths.
-Our null hypothesis is the following one: \emph{``there is no difference between the length of edit scripts produced using the default and optimized configurations"}.
-Our alternative hypothesis is \emph{``the edit scripts produced using the global configuration are shortest in average than the ones produced using the default configuration"}.
-The obtained P-value is $2.2e-16$, therefore we reject the null hypothesis.
-The effect size, computed using Rosenthal's R is $-0.577$, which can considered between medium and large.

-To diff ASTs designed with the Spoon meta-model, the hyperoptimization with \autotuningname has less impact on the number of improved cases (7.81\%).
-It means that the default configuration of GumTree works already well on most cases.
-Again, we run a Wilcoxon signed rank test on the edit-script length distribution and the obtained P-value is inferior to $2.2e-16$, therefore we reject the null hypothesis.
-The effect size, computed using Rosenthal's R is $-0.942$, which is above large.
-Given that the number of improved cases is not large, this test indicates that for the improved cases, the length of the edit-script is dramatically much smaller using the optimized configuration.

-Now we compare the effectiveness of hyperparameter optimization on the global and local scale.
-Recall that the local scale means hyperoptimizing a single AST diff.
-Table \ref{tab:localglobal} presents the results from this experiment.
-It contains three set of columns which present, for both the JDT and Spoon meta-models, the percentages of file-pairs for which hyperoptimization improves the results (I), produce equal results (E), or produce worsened AST diffs (W).
-We compare all possible setups between default configuration, globally hyperoptimized configuration and locally hyperoptimized configuration.
+Table~\ref{tab:localglobal} presents the results of this experiment.
+It contains two sets of columns that present, for both the JDT and Spoon meta-models, the percentages of file-pairs for which hyperoptimization improves the results (I) or produces equal results (E).
+We remark that local optimization from \autotuningname{} never worsens the performance of AST differencing.
+This is by construction, as it optimizes a single file-pair, if the technique does not find a configuration that improves the default, then the default is used.

-The first row (Global vs Default) presents the results obtained from global optimization using GridSearch against the default configuration of GumTree.
-Considering the JDT AST metamodel, global optimization improves 28.93\% of the cases in the testing set.
-This is the same result as for Table \ref{tab:optimizationdefault}, the small variation between the improvement reported in both experiments (28.89\% and 28.93\%) is due to cross-validation.